One Wilshire: Construction and first decades (1960s–2006)

 Ground was broken for One Wilshire in 1964, and the building was completed in 1966 at 624 South Grand Avenue in downtown Los Angeles, on the far eastern end of Wilshire Boulevard.
 The high-rise was designed by Skidmore, Owings and Merrill and built by Del E. Webb Construction to be a standard office building with thirty floors and 664000 sqft of space.
-Even though address of the building is on Grand, the building's name, One Wilshire, was suggested by Morris Pynoos, as vice president of S. Jon Kreedman Co., who saw the building's location as the start of Wilshire from the east and end of Wilshire from the west.
-It selected by developer S. Jon Kreedman, who would later become known for converting The Century Towers in 1977.
-At one point in its first few decades, One Wilshire entirely housed law offices.
-"Traditional corporate tenants" began moving out in the early 1990s, and the building instead became popular with telecommunications companies, in part because the AT&T Switching Center was only two blocks away.
+Even though the address of the building is on Grand, the building's name, One Wilshire, was suggested by Morris Pynoos, as vice president of S. Jon Kreedman Co., who saw the building's location as the start of Wilshire from the east and the end of Wilshire from the west.
+It was selected by developer S. Jon Kreedman, who would later become known for converting The Century Towers in 1977.
+One Wilshire housed law offices at one point in its first few decades.
+"Traditional corporate tenants" began moving out in the early 1990s, and the building instead became popular with telecommunications companies, partly because the AT&T Switching Center was only two blocks away.

-In 1992, One Wilshire underwent a major renovation, with the improvements largely related to telecommunication network upgrades.
-Telecommunications companies had "congregated" to One Wilshire by the early 1990s," and by 1998 One Wilshire was a "focal point" for the telecom industry, in part because it had a clear line of sight to the east that helped with microwave transmissions.
+In 1992, One Wilshire underwent a major renovation, largely related to telecommunication network upgrades.
+Telecommunications companies had "congregated" to One Wilshire by the early 1990s, and by 1998, One Wilshire was a "focal point" for the telecom industry, in part because it had a clear line of sight to the east that helped with microwave transmissions.
 As the building became a hotspot for telecommunications, the so-called meet-me room was constructed on the fourth floor, which allows the building's tenants to interconnect.
-In 2001, the Carlyle Group bought the building for $119 million, subsequently spending $30 million on infrastructure improvements.
+In 2001, the Carlyle Group bought the building for $119 million, spending $30 million on infrastructure improvements.
 As of 2002, the building had five generators for the event of a blackout.
 Cooling units were primarily on the third floor, as well as on the roof.